 For all choirs

 - A school may enter as many choirs as it wishes, and more than one school may combine to form a choir.
 Community children’s choirs may also participate.
-All members of each choir must be involved in that choir’s performance, although some solo or ensemble work is also permitted.
+All members of competing choirs must be involved in that choir’s performance, although some solo or ensemble work is also permitted.

-- A choir should have at least 12 singers, with no maximum number.
+- A competing choir should have at least 12 singers, with no maximum number.

 - Conductors, accompanists and backing musicians may be adults or students.